Increase your golf swing speed for longer drives

 In a perfect golf downswing you want the clubhead to get down to the golf ball as late as possible as this will give it more speed.
 More speed = More distance.
 As you commence the downswing and your weight has shifted to your right leg, your lower body should start the downswing whilst your arms remain passive.

 This move helps to keep the arms and hands from becoming too active and casting the golf club early which reduces power.

 The goal here is to keep that angle between your wrist and golf shaft for as long as possible before entering the impact area.

 Try to maintain the angle until your hands reach the right leg as this will store up plenty of lag ensuring a powerful release into the golf ball.

-Have a look at Adam Scott’s golf swing below and you’ll see him maintain the angle perfectly until his left hand gets to his right leg and releases powerfully through to impact.
+Have a look at the image below and you’ll how this angle is maintained perfectly until the left hand gets to the right leg and releases powerfully through to impact.